 - Adviser should suggest a course of action

-- If necessary, talk to instructor(s) in person, by phone, or by email for instructor consent or for questions about waiting lists.
+- If necessary, talk to instructor(s) in person, by phone, or by email regarding instructor consent or for questions about waiting lists.

-- Talk to a department head for instructor consent or troubleshooting.
+- Talk to a department head about instructor consent or troubleshooting.

 - Remember that W&L is a small college and not everyone can take all courses.
 Faculty work very hard to accommodate majors.
 W&L students do tend to graduate on time.